GFA-DIU/OpenSource4Impact/docs/disclaimer.md

 # Disclaimer

-The collective behind this guideline has a positive bias towards Open Source, and is moved by the conviction that, as a default option, Open Source is the preferable approach for development cooperation (DC) and international cooperation (IC) projects because:
+!!! tip "The collective behind this guideline has a positive bias towards Open Source"

+We are moved by the conviction that, as a default option, Open Source is the preferable approach for development cooperation (DC) and international cooperation (IC) projects because:

  - DC projects are most frequently publicly financed (see [public money public code](https://publiccode.eu/en/)).
 In addition, many public institutions financing such projects have politically induced preferences in favour of open source (see e.g. Principles of Digital Development)